FINANCIAL AID

 Entrance Scholarships

-To qualify, be sure to be accepted by: March 15th for Fall or November 1st for Winter
+To qualify, be sure to be accepted and deposited by March 15th for Fall or November 1st for Winter.

 $2,000 Award for GPA of 90% and up